developer-zebra/developer-zebra-site/src/ekd/1-0/guide/usage/index.md

 #### Simulator Properties

 **Status Bar -** Used to show/hide the Status bar (which contains notifications and system icons) at the top of the device simulator screen.
-The Layout “Top” coordinate changes based on this setting, which depends on status bar setting configured at the application level. **Must be hidden for full-screen applications**.
+The layout “Top” coordinate changes based on this setting, which depends on status bar setting configured at the application level. **Must be hidden for full-screen applications**.

 **System Bar -** Used to show/hide the System (navigation) bar at the bottom of the device simulator screen.
-The Layout “Top” coordinate changes based on this setting, which depends on System bar setting configured at the application level. **Must be hidden for full-screen applications**.
+The layout “Top” coordinate changes based on this setting, which depends on System bar setting configured at the application level. **Must be hidden for full-screen applications**.

 -----